iuliivasilev/KnowledgeBaseSA/README.md

 ### Article review rules

-1. Each article should have fields: "Title", "Link", "Year", "Direction", "Code", "Novelty", "Overview", "Datasets", "Metrics".
+1. Each article should have fields: "Title", "Link", "Year", "Direction", "Code", "Novelty", "Overview", "Datasets", "Metrics", "Source" (Journal or Site).
 2. Use markdown

 ## Сontribution